Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling: Conclusion

 \section{Conclusion}

-In this paper, we introduced the first parametric multi-objective Bayesian optimizer leveraging conditional generative models to efficiently solve families of expensive multi-objective optimization problems (P-EMOPs).
-By alternating between acquisition-driven search using inter-task synergies and generative solution sampling via conditional generative models, the proposed methods significantly improve both optimization efficiency and inverse model generalization performance, verified by empirical evaluations on synthetic and real-world benchmarks.
-We theoretically established that incorporating task-aware GPs yields tighter regret bounds compared to single-task counterparts.
-Our framework opens promising research directions, including extensions to combinatorial problems through appropriate surrogate and generative models, and integration of advanced acquisition strategies like EHVI depending on the applications.
-These extensions would broaden applicability to diverse scientific and engineering domains requiring parametric optimization under varying operational conditions.
+We introduce a novel parametric multi-objective Bayesian optimizer that can amortize the computational effort of solving families of expensive EMOPs into a single inverse generative model.
+By alternating between acquisition-driven search and generative solution sampling, our method constructs a robust mapping that captures complex Pareto geometries, significantly improving generalization to unseen tasks and optimization efficiency, as verified by synthetic and real-world benchmarks.
+Theoretically, we showed that incorporating task-aware GPs yields tighter regret bounds than single-task counterparts.
+Future work will explore extensions to combinatorial problems and advanced acquisition strategies like EHVI to further broaden the impact of amortized optimization across tasks~\cite{pmto}.